tommyShcherby/onPremSQLab/README.md

 ###### Shortcomings

-While this project uses the “Infrastructure as Code” paradigm, it is not managed as “Immutable Infrastructure”.
+While this project uses the *Infrastructure as Code* paradigm, it is not managed as *Immutable Infrastructure*.
 As such, any setting/package not explicitly declared in the automation files might introduce a configuration drift as defaults might change.